-nequirea courses.

-PSY 100: General Psychology 3 hours

 PSY 310: Statistics and Experimental Design I3 hours

 PSY 311: Statistics and Experimental Design II 3

 hours

 PSY 405: History and Philosophy of

 Psychology

-One of the following clinical courses:

-PSY 201, 204, 211, or 410 3 - 4 hours

-Additional Psychology Electives6 hours
+Psychology

+, 6,

-Total Hours for the Psychology Minor..
-21-22 hours
+Total Hours for the Psychology Minor......
+21 hours

 Students preparing for graduate study are advised to enroll in as many psychology courses as College regulations will permit.